mbaraa/mbaraa.com/files/blogs/a-rant-about-the-scroll-event-in-nuxt-3.md

 This works as expected, but let's say we need the same event listener somewhere else, we'd copy the same code, right?

-Well that's just stupid ain't it? so now for the hacking part 🎉.
+Well that's just stupid ain't it?
+So now for the hacking part 🎉.

 ---

-Luckily Nuxt supports client side plugins, i.e a plugin that only renders on the browser, that sounds like fun doesn't it?
+Luckily Nuxt supports client side plugins, i.e a plugin that only renders on the browser, that sounds like fun, doesn't it?

 Well it depends on how you define fun!